velobot-app/docs/docs/reference/session.md

 ```
 ---
 ### Refresh a session <AuthenticationBadge required />
-Authenticated requests provide a short-lived (1 hour) JWT.
-When this JWT
+Creating a session provides a short-lived (1 hour) JWT.
+When this JWT expires,
-expires, a new one must be generated, authenticated by a refresh token that
+a new one must be generated, authenticated by a refresh token cookie that
-is created upon successful session creation.
-Once this refresh token expires,
+accompanies the initial JWT.
+Refresh tokens are valid for much longer, but
-the user will have to create a new session.
+once they (and their current JWT) expire, the user will have to log in again.
 ```
 PATCH /session
 ```